Welcome to The Vitanova Foundation

 The staff at Vitanova is committed to the belief that “the client can recover”—a belief that, in an environment of genuine care, clients—whether substance users, abusers, or addicts—can achieve the recovery they are seeking.
 In dealing with individuals who by virtue of their conditions can be given to problematic behaviour, our counselors call upon their clinical knowledge, training in the field and, in some cases, their own personal journeys of recovery in order to reach beyond such behaviour and touch the person inside.
 Working at Vitanova is not just a job.
 It requires an attitude of patience, empathy and flexibility in dealing with clients who are not accustomed to abiding by rules.

 Predicated on the belief that freedom from any addiction requires total avoidance of all of the so-called triggers to such behaviour, which means all mood-altering drugs are prohibited unless prescribed by a physician.

 We are client-centred

 As a client-centred agency, Vitanova is focused on restoring the individual’s potential as a valued member of a fully-functional family and a contributor to the community-at-large.
 In light of this commitment, we acknowledge that all of our clients are individuals with their own mix of strengths, weaknesses, needs, and circumstances—all of which are to be considered in developing and executing individualized treatment plans.

 We are holistic

 Vitanova’s programs are tailored to meet the emerging needs of client groups.
-In this regard the Vitanova model, which began as a one-on-one counseling service, has evolved into a comprehensive program which begins with in-depth assessment, moves through treatment and rehabilitation—including life and job skills training—and ends with on-going follow-up contact to ensure sustained recovery.
+In this regard the Vitanova model, which began as a one-on-one counseling service, has evolved into a comprehensive program which begins with in-depth assessment, moves through treatment and rehabilitation—including life and job skills training, and anger management—and ends with on-going follow-up contact to ensure sustained recovery.

 We are culturally-sensitive